tpascarella/sr50/docs/credit/student-loans.md

 First thing, you better make sure you're majoring in something that can make you some money.
 Use common sense here, a computer science degree will pay far more than a theater degree.
 Do an hour of research beforehand on the highest paying majors, and pick one you are reasonably interested in.
 If you don't have a passion for it yet, that's ok.
 We'll cover that in the work chapter.
 Lastly, state schools offer pretty much as good a quality education as the Ivy Leagues, at significantly lower cost, so the fancy name isn't worth the extra expense.

+Google the highest paying majors, and get one of those.

 >Increase Your Savings Rate